This page outlines how to download, license, install, start and troubleshoot Breeze.

 Next steps

-To learn technical details about Breeze, see Breeze System Overview, or learn about Runtime software development in Introduction to Breeze Runtime development.
+To learn technical details about Breeze, see Breeze system overview, or learn about Runtime software development in Introduction to Breeze Runtime development.

 Support and troubleshooting